About This Chapter

 Water Cycle & Balance - Chapter Summary

 Use these videos to refresh your understanding of how water is distributed on Earth.
-You'll look at uses for solar power and see how the hydrologic cycle works.
-Water's chemistry is the topic of one lesson, and our instructors explain how data about water is gathered and analyzed.
+You'll look at how the hydrologic cycle works, water chemistry and how data about water is gathered and analyzed.
 When you've finished these lessons, you should be prepared to: